vijpandaturtle/Follow-me-drone/project_summary.md

 [image2]: ./images/1st.png
 ![First Training Run][image2]

-The training and validation seemed to converge well after these setttings.
+The training and validation seemed to converge well after these settings.
 But not without a few caveats.
 The training time was too long and both the losses seemed to converge too fast.
 So, in the next training runs, I played around with the number of epochs, learning rate and steps per epoch.

-2. **Params :**
+**Params :**

 learning_rate = 0.12,
 batch_size = 128,